ARMA, The Arab Master’s Programme in Democracy and Human Rights

 Second Round Deadline:

-The Arab Master in Democracy and Human Rights is a unique programme designed to meet the needs of students, professionals and experts who want to deepen their knowledge and develop their skills in the field of democratic governance and human rights in the Middle East and North Africa.
-Established in 2015, it is the youngest of the Global Campus’ regional masters.
-The programme was coordinated by the European Inter-University Centre during its first three editions, in collaboration with the University of Ca’ Foscari in Venice.
-It moved to Beirut in 2017 and is now coordinated by the Saint Joseph University.
+The Arab Master in Democracy and Human Rights (ArMA) is a unique programme designed to meet the needs of students, professionals and experts who want to deepen their knowledge and develop their skills in the field of democratic governance and human rights in the Middle East and North Africa.
+Established in 2015, it is the youngest of the Global Campus’ seven regional masters.

 The Arab Master in Democracy and Human Rights is supported by a growing network of partner universities from the region: